 - 16.1 Each ADVANCED CIVILIZATION game turn is divided into a number of distinct activities, referred to as phases.
 When all phases have been completed, the turn is finished and a new turn begins. - 16.2 To speed play, in many phases all or some of the players may carry out the required activity simultaneously, as their actions will have no effect on other players.
 However, situations often arise in that the actions of other players are of crucial importance in determining a player's actions.
 Players may insist at any time that activities in a particular phase are carried out in the proper order. - 16.3 The order of player activity during various phases is determined according to various criteria, as detailed in the rules applying to each phase.
 These criteria are summarized in the sequence of play. - 16.4 A.S.T. order is used to resolve all ties between the nations except conflict.
 A.S.T. order corresponds to the list of nations on the A.S.T.
-Africa is first, Iberia second, and so on down to Egypt.
+Beginning with the west A.S.T Crete is first, Illyria second, and so on down to Egypt.
+Then continuing with the east A.S.T. it is Arabia, followed by Chorasmia and so on down to Persia, who plays last.